Please update your browser to visualise this site correctly. Update your browser now

 Assistance dogs for those with hearing or visual impairments or other recognized needs for passengers with reduced mobility are carried free of charge.

 The service must be requested when making the reservation.
 It is not necessary for the dog to be kept in a pet carrier during the flight, but a leash and muzzle are recommended.
+During take-off, landing and in the instance of turbulence, the animal must be fitted with a suitable safety harness (this must be provided by the owner) to allow the dog to safely remain next to the passenger accompanying it.

 Since the number of animals that can be carried in the cabin is limited, please notify us promptly if you will be travelling with an assistance dog.